 A contusion is the same as a bruise.
 However, in this case, it appears on the brain’s surface.
 It refers to when blood vessels rupture, and blood collects outside a blood vessel.
 Some signs of a contusion include the following:

 A contusion can be mild, moderate, or severe.
 Some instances in which a contusion can occur are in a slip-and-fall accident where a person hits their head or a car accident where their head slams into a steering wheel.
+In more serious cases, a large contusion can create dangerous swelling or pressure inside the skull and may require surgery.
 If you believe you have suffered a contusion, seek medical assistance immediately.

 Diffuse Axonal Injuries